Perform RampID Transcoding in BigQuery

 Input Table Columns and Descriptions

-An input table needs to be prepared for each transcoding operation.
+An input table needs to be prepared for each translation operation.

 The column names for the input table can be whatever you want to use, as long as the names match the values specified in the metadata table.